daltoniam/UICustomizeKit/README.md

 # UICustomizeKit #

 The UICustomizeKit extends standard UIKit components to make amazing looking controls.
-I saw that there was a lot of good UI kits cropping up for iOS, but not had a full implemention of controls or where/are easy to customize outside of the design scope.
+I saw that there was a lot of good UI kits cropping up for iOS, but none of them had a full implementation of controls or where/are easy to customize outside of the design scope.
 The goal of UICustomizeKit is to allow you to customize all controls easily, to create a great style with minimal effort.
 A Flat and Bootstrap control kits are currently provided. (and hopefully you will contribute and add more!)

 # Dependancies #